lpietan/GenoMLizer/README.md

  ## Usage

-GenoMLizer takes in a joint called or merged VCF file with all samples and genotypes in the same file and requires the variants to be annotated with Ensembl's `VEP` (Variant Effect Predictor).
-The VCF file needs only one annotation per variant and to have a variant annotation for gene symbol and for the varaint's CADD score.
+GenoMLizer accepts a jointly-called or merged VCF file with all samples and genotypes in a single file and requires the variants to be annotated with Ensembl's `VEP` (Variant Effect Predictor).
+The VCF file should contain only one annotation per variant and must include annotations for the gene symbol and the variant's CADD score.
 This can be accomplished with the following command.
 ```

 # Example VEP command